vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/observability-k8s-platform-monitoring.md

 first-party project of Kubernetes.
 Running as a DaemonSet on the Kubernetes cluster, this component generates metrics from API events that occur within Kubernetes.
-Its focus is on exposing events related to Kubernetes objects within the cluster in a raw and un-modified format.
+Its focus is on exposing events related to Kubernetes objects within the cluster in a raw and unmodified format.

 ### Prometheus